onurozer/simplematters.co/src/_posts/Budgeting for Growth.md

 ## A better way to set marketing budgets

-A realistic marketing budget should be based <%= link_to "realistic marketing goals", "\_posts/2021-03-04-goalsetting-marketing-funnel.md" %>.
+A realistic marketing budget should be based on [[Setting Realistic Goals Using the Marketing Funnel|realistic marketing goals]].
 Without the purchase funnel, budgets are destined to be arbitrary.
 Here are a few questions to help you find a realistic budget:

 ### Do you really need a budget?